 The security of a banking software license solution depends solely on the client.
 Depending on the investment into technical infrastructure, the level of security can vary greatly.
 It is a critical part of an on-premise banking setup that needs to be evaluated before launching any product.

-Contact the SDK.finance team directly to learn more about what type of banking software will be perfect for your business needs.
+Contact the SDK.finance team directly to learn more about what type of banking software will better accommodate your business needs.